-Clinton-Ukraine collusion possibility 'incredible,' will be reviewed, Trump says
+Clinton-Ukraine collusion allegations 'big' and 'incredible,' will be reviewed, Trump says

 "They were trying to infiltrate the administration," Trump told host Sean Hannity.
 "Really, it's a coup.
 It's spying.
 It's hard to believe in this country we would have had that."

-"They were trying to infiltrate the administration.
-Really, it's a coup.
-It's spying.
-It's hard to believe in this country we would have had that."
+Trump continued: "I think it's far bigger than Watergate, I think it's possibly the biggest scandal in political history in this country, maybe beyond political."

-Trump called the news "very disconcerting" and emphasized that Strzok and Page used their government-issued phones not only to exchange numerous anti-Trump text messages but also to hide their extramarital affair from their spouses.
+Trump summed up the development as "very disconcerting" and emphasized that Strzok and Page used their government-issued phones not only to exchange numerous anti-Trump text messages but also to hide their extramarital affair from their spouses.

 "They were going hog wild to find something about the administration, which obviously wasn't there," Trump charged, referring to Strzok and Page as "two beauties," "lovers," and "sick, sick people" who are "like children, when you look at them."